subathanikaikumaran/ftp-server-connection/README.md

 # ftp-server-connection
-The way to access server to local and local to server.
+The way to access server to local and local to server in your vscode.

 <b>1.</b> Create a new folder .vscode